zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He says, however, “That would have been a nice come back if it weren’t so dumb.”
 A “comeback” (comeback) is something you say  right after another person insults you or says something bad about you.
 A “comeback” is supposed to be funny, or we would say “witty” (witty).
 “Witt y” is funny in an intelligent way, in a clever way.
 Alan doesn’t think that Doris’s in sult to him was very clever.
 It wasn’t a good comeback.
 That’s why he says, “That w ould have been a nice comeback if it weren’t so dumb.”
 He’s saying that i t was a dumb comeback.

 “Who taught you your one-liners?”
 A “one – liner” ( liner) is a joke that is only one, maybe two sentences long.
 Technically a “one-liner”  should just be one sentence, but it is often two or maybe even three s entences.
 Alan is saying that Doris isn’t very funny.
-He says, “Who taught you yo ur one-liners?
+He says, “Who taught you your one-liners?
 A friend?”
 Then he says, “Oh, I forgot.
 You don’t have any,” meanin g “You don’t have any friends” – which is, of course, another insult.

 Doris says, “I think you’ve confused me with someon e else – you!”
 Doris means here that Alan is really talking about himself.
 Ala n says, “You couldn’t come up with your own put-down so you had to borrow mine?”
 Doris didn’t come up with a very good comeback and Alan recognizes that.
 “To co me up with” is a phrasal verb or expression meaning to invent or to think of  something, especially in a creative way.
 A “put-down” is another word for an i nsult or another term for saying something bad about another person.